mattermost/desktop/docs/setup.md

    You should see a new application called **Mattermost Desktop** open.

-4. Click `Mattermost` from the menu at the top of the screen, then click `Settings`
+4. Click `Mattermost` from the menu at the top of the screen, then click `Preferences...`

 5. For each Mattermost team you'd like to use, enter its **Name** and **URL** then click **Add**